linnarsson-lab/auto-annotation/Mouse_development/Attribute/Patterning/@Hr2Sc.md

 synonyms:
 ---

 Spinal cord or Rhombomeres r2 patterning.
-Likely floor plate
+(Likely floor plate)

 Justification:

-I am not very sure of this annotation

 [10.1371/journal.pone.0124408] Nkx2.2 and Nkx2.9 Are the Key Regulators to Determine Cell Fate of Branchial and Visceral Motor Neurons in Caudal Hindbrain